J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Angular momentum in quantum mechanics.md

 - The sum is over valus of $m'$ and $m''$ such that $m'+m''=m$
 	- Or one can treat the inner products as _zero_
 - The inner products are known as the _Clebsh-Gordan coefficients_, and give the _overlap_ between the states
+- The _matrix_ of coefficients is a _block-diagonal, unitary_ matrix
+	- It is not just unitary, but _orthogonal_ as the coefficients are _real_

 - For a _given_ $j'$ and $j''$, one can show that $j$ takes the values:
 $$j=j'+j'',j'+j''-1,\dots,|j'-j''|+1,|j'-j''|$$